 Next year, Mary’s Walk and the Kerrymen 5k celebrate our 20th anniversary on March 18, 2018.
 We hope to see you there.

-I want to let you know in advance about an exciting change for Maine Cancer Foundation, one we hope to announce formally on January 1st, 2016.
+Together, the Maine Cancer Consortium and Maine Cancer Foundation want to announce an exciting change for both organizations, one that we hope to announce formally on January 1st, 2016.

-For several years now, Maine Cancer Foundation has worked closely with The Maine Cancer Consortium, a coalition of over 100 Maine-based healthcare organizations who are responsible for creating the Maine Cancer Control Plan, a document used to guide our state in the fight against cancer.
+For several years now, Maine Cancer Foundation has worked closely with the Maine Cancer Consortium, a coalition of over 100 Maine-based organizations and individuals with oncology expertise who are focused on working together to reduce cancer rates in Maine.